The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 We appreciate these things ✔️:

-* No memes
+* No memes except Troll Face
-* Viral animation except the official version of Animator vs. Animation 5 and Lush Caves (made by Alan Becker)
+* Viral animation except the official version of Animator vs. Animation V and Lush Caves (made by Alan Becker)
 * Good words
   * No curse words